sayedcseku/sayedcseku.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and Engineering,
+* B.Sc. in Computer Science and Engineering,
   Khulna University, 2019